openid/fapi/fapi-2_0-attacker-model.md

 The formal analysis performed on this attacker model and the FAPI 2.0 Security Profile, described in (#formal_analysis), has helped to refine and improve this document and the FAPI 2.0 Security Profile.

-.# Warning

-This document is not an OIDF International Standard.
-It is distributed for review and comment.
-It is subject to change without notice and may not be referred to as an International Standard.

-Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

 .# Notational conventions